kenyon-CS151/Lab0/README.md

 ### Details:

 You will write your program in the “pair programming” mode -- one of you is the driver while the other is the navigator.
 Once the first driver has written the statements about their partner, switch roles.
+Remember that the navigator (e.g. the person not currently the driver) is helping with determining what code should be written.
 The steps below match the tutorial, and the GitHub Quick Guide on Moodle.
 You may need to reference both.

+It is assumed that you have both already clicked on the link on Moodle to get access to your Lab0 repository.
+The first person createst the team name (last names of participants) and the second person joins that team.

 ### Steps:

+#### Driver 1 Writes Code while sharing their screen in Zoom:

 1. CLONE REPOSITORY: Open PyCharm and follow the steps in the “GitHub Quick Guide” document for “Starting an Assignment” to create and clone your Lab0 repository.
 The Quick Guide document is on Moodle under “General Resources”.